 Students who pre-register but do not return or inform the Registrar in writing of their intent not to continue will be charged a \$50 non-continuance fee on the last day to add/drop.
+Any currently enrolled student who does not register for classes for two semesters (excluding summer term) will be considered to have withdrawn from Richmont.
 Students who wish to withdraw from Richmont during an academic term must complete an institutional withdrawal form and submit it to the Registrar.
 Students who wish to withdraw between terms are asked to contact the Registrar in writing.
+All students who wish to withdraw are asked to complete a withdrawal survey with the Student Services Office.
 Withdrawals prior to the first day of classes or during the first week will not appear on the transcript.
 During the second, third and fourth weeks of the semester a W grade will be recorded on the transcript.
 Beyond this time, a grade of WP or WF will be recorded as determined by the instructor.
+Withdrawal from Richmont normally carries the automatic forfeiture of any scholarships that Richmont may have granted.
+Exceptions may be addressed with the Academic Affairs Committee.